KhronosGroup/glTF/specification/2.0/README.md

 Minimum value of each component in this attribute.
 Both min and max arrays have the same length.
 The length is determined by the value of the type property; it can be `1`, `2`, `3`, `4`, `9`, or `16`.

-When `componentType` is `5126` (FLOAT) each array value must be precise enough, so its binary representation equals to the minimum stored value of a corresponding component.
+When `componentType` is `5126` (FLOAT) each array value must be stored as double-precision JSON number with numerical value which is equal to buffer-stored single-precision value to avoid extra runtime conversions.

 * **Type**: `number[1-16]`
 * **Required**: Yes